BehavioralSignalTechnologies/ser_robustness/README.md

 # Code Structure

-- `parsing`: contains the code for parsing the datasets.
+- `src/parsing`: contains the code for parsing the datasets.
 - `src/evaluation`: contains the code for evaluating the model predictions.